50 Practical Tips for Non-Teaching Staff Development

 46. Use a shared language framework to reduce cross-role friction

-Much daily pain in schools comes from misalignment, frustration, and inconsistent collaboration between roles.
 A framework like Working Genius gives teams shared vocabulary for contribution, energy, frustration, and the stages of work.
 This makes teamwork practical rather than aspirational.
+For a complete walkthrough of how to implement Working Genius in a team or school context, see the Working Genius complete implementation guide for teams and leaders.

 47. Create team maps to legitimise contributions

 Working Genius helps schools build cross-role empathy by showing how different contributions fit together.
-It legitimises contribution types that are often overlooked, such as the enablement and tenacity that keep operations running but rarely get celebrated publicly.
-Non-teaching staff play an important role that deserves recognition.
+It legitimises contribution types that are often overlooked, such as the enabling and tenacity that keep operations running but rarely get celebrated publicly.
+Non-teaching staff play an essential role that deserves recognition.

 48. Build working agreements so expectations become explicit